-Azotobacter was discovered in 1901 by Dutch microbiologist and botanist Martinis Beijerinck and presumably the Mud-Pie technique was first developed by him.
+Azotobacter was discovered in 1901 by Dutch microbiologist and botanist Martinis Beijerinck and presumably, the Mud-Pie technique was first developed by him.

 In this method, alkaline to neutral, dry garden soil is supplemented with pulverized starch in a ratio of 20:1.
 Debris of the soil should be discarded by coarse sieving.
 Soil and starch are mixed thoroughly.
 Adequate water is mixed to get a thick muddy paste.
 Then it is given a shape of a pie on a solid base.
 The upper surface of the plaque is kept smooth and shiny with water.
-It is sealed in a moist chamber of plastic bag with a wet cotton ball to provide adequate moisture and avoid unwanted contamination.
-The whole set up is then incubated at 30-37°C for 2-3 days.
+It is sealed in a moist chamber of a plastic bag with a wet cotton ball to provide adequate moisture and avoid unwanted contamination.
+The whole setup is then incubated at 30-37°C for 2-3 days.

 5. Streak Plate Technique

 Most bacteriological work requires pure cultures or clones of bacteria.
 The isolation method most commonly used to get pure culture is the streak plate method.
 The method uses a single plate of nutrient agar.
 The streak plate method works well when the organism to be isolated is present in large numbers relative to the total population.
-However, when the microbe to be isolated is present only in very small numbers, its must be greatly increased by selective enrichment before it can be isolated with streak plate method.
+However, when the microbe to be isolated is present only in very small numbers, it must be greatly increased by selective enrichment before it can be isolated with the streak plate method.

 A sterile inoculating loop is dipped into a mixed culture that contains more than one type of microbe and is streaked in a pattern over the surface of the nutrient medium.
 As the pattern is traced, bacteria are rubbed off the loop into the medium.
-The loop is flamed, touched to the first area and a second series is made in a second area.
+The loop is flamed, touched to the first area, and a second series is made in a second area.

 Similarly, streaks are made in the third and fourth areas, thereby spreading out the individual cells so they grow as separated colonies.
-On incubation each cell will grow exponentially to form a discrete colony on the plate.
-This colonies can be picked up with an inoculating loop and transferred to a test tube of nutrient medium to form a pure culture containing only one type of bacterium.
+On incubation, each cell will grow exponentially to form a discrete colony on the plate.
+These colonies can be picked up with an inoculating loop and transferred to a test tube of nutrient medium to form a pure culture containing only one type of bacterium.